Igalia/vapormark/README.md

 ```

 #### `mbench`: running a micro-benchmark
-`mbench` is a wrapper, which runs `schbench` with a pre-configured settings.
+`mbench` is a wrapper which runs `schbench` with a pre-configured settings.
 For convenience, it launches `procmon` if necessary.
-However, to get the accurate performance results, it is recommended `mbench` with and witthout `procmon`.
+However, to get accurate performance results, it is recommended `mbench` with and without `procmon`.

 ```
 usage: mbench [-h] -o OUTDIR -l LOG [-b BG] [-f FG] [-c CONFIG] [-r RUNTIME] [-p]